Gemini 11: Flight

 The crew docked and undocked four times and still had sufficient Gemini maneuvering fuel for an unplanned fifth rendezvous.
 They did not remain in the high orbit, but changed it back to a near-circular one at 184 mi.

+A 100-foot tether line connects the Agena Target Docking Vehicle with the Gemini-11 spacecraft during its 32nd revolution of Earth in September 1966.
+Rotating the two craft created a small amount of gravity via centrifugal force.

 Gordon's first EVA, planned to last for two hours, involved fastening a 100 ft tether, stored in the Agena's docking collar, to the Gemini's docking bar for the passive stabilization experiment.
 Gordon achieved this, but as with previous Gemini EVAs, trying to work for an extended period proved more fatiguing than in ground simulation, and the EVA had to be terminated after only half an hour.

 The passive stabilization experiment proved to be troublesome.
 Conrad and Gordon separated the craft in a nose-down (i.e., Agena-down) position, but found that the tether would not be kept taut simply by the Earth's gravity gradient, as expected.
 They were able to generate a small amount of artificial gravity, about 0.00015 g, by firing their side thrusters to slowly rotate the combined craft like a slow-motion pair of bolas.

 Gordon successfully performed a second EVA standing up with his head and shoulders out of the hatch to photograph the Earth, clouds, and stars.
 This was not tiring and lasted more than two hours.